DonJayamanne/vscodeJupyter/README.md

 ## Quick Start
 * Install the extension
-* When using Python, install the [Python extension](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python) as well.
+* When using Python, install the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) as well.
 * Install [Jupyter](http://jupyter.org/install.html)
   + You're ready to use it.